-Save money by staying in network
+You can save money by staying in network

 Maybe you’ve read that one of the best ways to save on health care costs is to “stay in network.”
 But you’re not sure what that means.
+You’re not alone.
+Many people find the term confusing.
+We’re here to help you understand.

 A network is a group of health care providers.
 It includes doctors, specialists, dentists, hospitals, surgical centers and other facilities.
 These health care providers have a contract with us.